Security model

 This holds structurally:

-• Fresh per-slot ephemerals.
-Each recipient slot carries a per-record, per-slot ephemeral public key, freshly generated at seal time.
+• Fresh per-slot encapsulation.
+Each recipient slot carries per-record, per-slot KEM material, freshly generated at seal time — the X25519 ephemeral public key in slot.epk on the x25519 path, or the X-Wing ciphertext in slot.kem_ct on the mlkem768x25519 path.
 It is unrelated to the sender's long-term key and reveals nothing that links records to a common author.

 • Shuffled slots.
 The slot array is shuffled with a CSPRNG before publication, so positional ordering ("primary recipient first") carries no signal.

-A producer who later signs a record discloses their identity key in that record only; it appears in no earlier unsigned record, and no operation maps the earlier records' ephemerals back to the author.
+A producer who later signs a record discloses their identity key in that record only; it appears in no earlier unsigned record, and no operation maps the earlier records' per-slot KEM material back to the author.
+The identity X25519 and Ed25519 keys derive from the master seed via different HKDF context strings, and an Ed25519 public key cannot derive or match an X25519 public key, so signing one record never links the unsigned ones.
 Opting into authorship is a forward act, not a retroactive deanonymisation.

 This invariant covers only the label-309 record bytes.
 The fee-paying Cardano address in the transaction inputs, the producer's network-level identity as seen by a gateway, and any metadata in the off-chain ciphertext blob are outside the wire format — Label 309 lives in the metadata, not in the transaction inputs, and cannot defend against fee-payer correlation.
 A producer who needs fee-payer anonymity must address it at the transaction-construction layer.